1234569xjhfv7tfyugjksejsht/cheat/HACKING.md

 resemble the following:

 1. Make changes to the `cheat` source code.
-2. Run `make test` to run unit-tests.
+2. Run `make te
+st` to run unit-tests.

-3. Fix compiler errors and failing tests as necessary.
+3. Fix compiler errors and failing te sts as necessary.
 4. Run `make`.
 A `cheat` executable will be written to the `dist` directory.
 5. Use the new executable by running `dist/cheat <command>`.
 6. Run `make install` to install `cheat` to your `PATH`.